Firefighting: Tactical ventilation or isolation of the fire

 One of the main risks of a fire is the smoke; because, it carries heat and poisonous gases, and obscures vision.
 In the case of a fire in a closed location (building), the following two different strategies may be used: isolation of the fire or ventilation.

 Paul Grimwood introduced the concept of tactical ventilation in the 1980s to encourage a better thought-out approach to this aspect of firefighting.
 Following work with Warrington Fire Research Consultants (FRDG 6/94) his terminology and concepts were adopted officially by the UK fire services, and are now referred to throughout revised Home Office training manuals (1996–97).
 Grimwood's original definition of his 1991 unified strategy stated that, "tactical ventilation is either the venting, or containment (isolation) actions by on-scene firefighters, used to take control from the outset of a fire's burning regime, in an effort to gain tactical advantage during interior structural firefighting operations."

 When properly used, ventilation improves life safety, fire extinguishment, and property conservation by 'pulling' fire away from trapped occupants and objects.

-In most cases of structural firefighting, a 4x4 foot opening is cut into the roof directly over the fire room.
+In most cases of structural firefighting, windows are broken or removed from the outside of the building to provide efficient horizontal ventilation.
+A 4x4 foot opening may also be cut into the roof directly over the fire room.
 This allows hot smoke and gases to escape through the opening, returning the conditions inside the room to normal.
 It is important to coordinate the ventilation with an interior fire attack since the opening of a ventilation hole supplies more air, and thus oxygen, to the fire.
 Ventilation may also "limit fire spread by channeling fire toward nearby openings and allows fire fighters to safely attack the fire" as well as limit smoke, heat, and water damage.

 Positive pressure ventilation (PPV) consists of using a fan to create excess pressure in a part of the building.
 This pressure pushes the smoke and heat out of the building, and thus facilitates rescue and fire fighting operations.
 It is necessary to have an exit for the smoke, to know the building layout well to predict where the smoke will go, and to ensure that the doors ensuring the ventilation remain open by wedging or propping them.
 The main risk of this method is that it may accelerate the fire, or even create a flash-over; for example, if the smoke and the heat accumulate in a dead end.

 Hydraulic ventilation is the process of directing a stream of water from the inside of a structure out the window using a fog pattern.
 This will effectively pull smoke out of room.
 Smoke ejectors may also be used for this purpose.